** IT'S POLLEN SEASON! DO YOU HAVE ELDERBERRY ON HAND? **

 IS THAT ELDERBERRY?

-First, let’s take a good look at the real deal: Sambucus nigra, or Elderberry.
+First, let’s take a good look at the real deal: Sambucus, or Elderberry.

 Elderflowers appear in the spring.
 They grow in a beautiful, huge, umbrella-like cluster called an “umbel” made of many yellowish-white flowers with five flattened petals each.
 They smell faintly sweet.

 About a month later, the flowers drop off and elderberries are produced.
-Berries are purplish-black, about 1/8” in diameter, growing in droopy umbrella-shaped clusters.
-They give off a musky odor.
+Berries are purplish-black, about 1/8” in diameter, growing in droopy umbrella-shaped clusters and giving a musky odor.
 (Remember the Frenchman’s insult in Monty Python and The Holy Grail: “Your mother was a hamster and your father smelt of elderberries!” )

 Now, on to those confusing doppelgängers: